angelnew/biblioeater/README.md

 # BiblioEater

 This is a didactic project to illustrate a technique to assign literary texts to its original authors.
 Edgar Allan Poe and Mark Twain were selected for this exercise.
+Read the original [article](https://towardsdatascience.com/mark-twain-once-wrote-or-was-it-poe-47268538ecab).

 ## Installation